-All students are assessed at the end of each semester.
+Academic standing is reviewed at the end of each semester.
 The passing grade for individual courses is 50% unless otherwise specified.
 Those students with failing averages (less than 50%) or with failures in half or more of the courses in which they are registered may be required to terminate their studies.